rapatar/rapatar.github.io/cv.md

 --------------------------------------------------------------------------------

-### Presently working as a Pumpman with CDC Ltd. since December 2019 at Haydar Aliyev and Satti MODUs for BP.
+### Presently working as a Pumpman with CDC Ltd. since December 2019 at Haydar Aliyev and Satti MODU for BP.

 Responsibilities include: